jaymernil-code/jaymernil-cyber/README.md

 # Hi, I'm Jay!

-Im a Information Technology Graduate since 2019.
+I'm a Information Technology Graduate since 2019.
 I’m an aspiring cybersecurity professional currently teaching myself the ropes using different resources like online learning materials, YouTube, and more.
 Five years from now, I want to see myself working as a cybersecurity analyst.

 # About Me
 - Graduated with a Bachelor's Degree in Information Technology in Don Jose Ecleo Memorial College (2015-2019)